lchop/Cpp_guide/C++.md

 **************

 ### Operators_and_Operator_Overloading

+Operators are just fonctions.

-***Operator overloading*** : give a new meaning to an operator, adding to an operator, we are aload to change the behavior of operator.
+***Operator overloading*** : give a new meaning to an operator, adding to an operator, we are allowed to change the behavior of operator.
+>operator overloading should be used as minimum as possi

  [TOC](#table_of_contents)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY5NjMwMTc4LC0xNzcyNjE1MjM4LC0xND
-g3MDk5MjczLDE0NzcxOTM2MzIsMTY4Nzg2ODYzOCwtMTczOTU1
-MzYxMCw5MDc2MzcwNDMsLTE3MDc2NDg3NCwyNzIzNDE0MzUsMT
-M4MjUxMTMzNSw4MzQzNzI2NTUsLTkzODI5MTA0MSwxMzI2ODIz
-NTU5LC0xNDA4OTk3NTQxLDg3MzIxNDYwNSw1MjQ5NTMzMzIsLT
-E1MDU5MDE4NjcsLTE5MjI4MDIyNzMsMTE5MjY5MTgwNCwtODc3
-NDMxMTMzXX0=
+eyJoaXN0b3J5IjpbLTI0NDY1NTE5NiwtMTc3MjYxNTIzOCwtMT
+Q4NzA5OTI3MywxNDc3MTkzNjMyLDE2ODc4Njg2MzgsLTE3Mzk1
+NTM2MTAsOTA3NjM3MDQzLC0xNzA3NjQ4NzQsMjcyMzQxNDM1LD
+EzODI1MTEzMzUsODM0MzcyNjU1LC05MzgyOTEwNDEsMTMyNjgy
+MzU1OSwtMTQwODk5NzU0MSw4NzMyMTQ2MDUsNTI0OTUzMzMyLC
+0xNTA1OTAxODY3LC0xOTIyODAyMjczLDExOTI2OTE4MDQsLTg3
+NzQzMTEzM119
 -->